isomerpages/moe-northshorepri/_information/Rules and Regulations.md

 *   Hair must not be tinted or dyed.
 *   Short hair: Length of hair must be above the shoulder.
 Hair must not touch eyebrows.
-*   Long hair: Hair past shoulder length must be neatly plaited down the whole length.
+*   Long hair: Hair past shoulder length must be neatly plaited down the whole length.&nbsp;
 *   Only when hair cannot be plaited, a ponytail must be neatly tied.

 ### Jewellery / Ornaments / Appearance